optimagic-dev/optimagic/docs/source/index.md

 It is particularly suited to solve difficult nonlinear estimation problems.
 On top, it provides functionality to perform statistical inference on estimated parameters.

+For a complete introduction to optimization in estimagic, check out the {ref}`estimagic_scipy2022`

 ```{raw} html
 <div class="container" id="index-container">
     <div class="row">